doselect/boto3/docs/source/guide/iam-example-managing-users.rst

     print(response)

-List users in your account
+List Users in Your Account
 ==========================

 List the IAM users.